-Guidelines adopted by the GRE Board provide information about the appropriate use of GRE test scores for those who use the scores in graduate admissions, fellowship selection processes, and for guidance and counseling for graduate study.
+Guidelines adopted by the GRE Board provide information about the appropriate use of GRE test scores for those who use the scores in graduate and business school admissions, fellowship selection processes, and for guidance and counseling for graduate study.
 See Score Use Guidelines and the GRE Guide to the Use of Scores for more information.

-Departments and programs that accept GRE scores are encouraged to transition from using the prior 200–800 score scales to the new 130–170 score scales.
+Departments and programs that accept GRE scores are encouraged to transition from using the prior 200–800 score scales to the current 130–170 score scales.
 To aid in the transition, the GRE program created Verbal Reasoning and Quantitative Reasoning concordance tables.
 These concordance tables show the relationship between scores on the prior scales and the new scales.
 Corresponding percentile ranks are also provided.

 Concordance tables may be appropriately used for translating an institution's historical guidelines for GRE scores on the prior score scales to the new score scales.
 Using the tables in this way should result in the selection of approximately the same proportion of students.

 It's important to note that the scores in the concordance tables are approximations, not equivalences, and that a test taker who has a particular score on the prior scale would not necessarily obtain the exact concorded score if they had taken the GRE revised General Test.

 Score users should use special care in evaluating test takers who received a Quantitative Reasoning score at the top end of the prior 200–800 score scale.
 With the current 130–170 score scale, we can provide more differentiation for higher ability test takers.
 However, test takers who took the prior test and received an 800 on the Quantitative Reasoning measure, received the highest score possible that they were able to earn on the measure.
 Therefore, this information should be considered when making admissions decisions.